gregulator/oned/README.md

-Install Bazel and upgrade gcc ( 10 or above since you need c++20) From root directory run `bazel build ...`. for testing run bazel test ...
+Install Bazel and upgrade gcc ( 10 or above since you need c++20) From root directory run `bazel build ...`.
+For testing, run `bazel test ...`.